Blue Cross Blue Shield Association: Nonprofit status debate

 While only some members retain nonprofit status, the ones that do have been criticized for holding excessive amounts of cash or excessive executive compensation.
-For instance, the CEO of BCBS Michigan, Daniel Loepp, earned over 19 million USD in 2018, more than the CEO of Ford or Fiat Chrysler during the same year.
+For instance, the CEO of BCBS Michigan, Daniel Loepp, earned over US$19 million in 2018, more than the CEO of Ford or Fiat Chrysler during the same year.

 In 2014, BC/BS of Illinois (Health Care Service Corporation) was sued over its nonprofit status.
 The lawsuit was dismissed, with prejudice, and the dismissal ruling was upheld on appeal.
 Similar suits occurred with similar results in other states such as Oregon.

 For-profit conversions

 Conversions into for-profit corporations typically results in distribution of some of the assets into a charitable foundation.
 When Blue Cross of California was converted, it initially had no distribution, but subsequently The California Endowment and California Health Care Foundation were endowed with $3.2 billion.
 Proceeds ranged from $3.2 billion (California) to $1.5 million (Nevada).

 An exceptional case occurred in the Empire Blue Cross conversion, where the proceeds went to fund wage increases for union workers.